murphyslaw480/idea-game/README.md

         $ git checkout upstream/master
         # Create and checkout a new branch
         $ git checkout -b mybranch

-### Working on a specific feature

-1. Download any changes from upstream.

-        $ git fetch upstream

-2. Start a new branch based on upstream/master.

-        $ git checkout upstream/master
-        $ git checkout -b newbranchname

-3. Start coding!
-Don't forget to commit periodically as you work!

 ## Git command-line basics